Ella E. McBride: Early years

-Ella E. McBride was born on November 17, 1862 in Albia, Iowa to Samuel B. McBride and America McIntire McBride.
+Ella E. McBride was born on November 17, 1862, in Albia, Iowa, to Samuel B. McBride and America McIntire McBride.
 In 1865, the family of five traveled via the Isthmus of Panama to Oregon.
 In 1882, McBride graduated high school.

 Mountain climber

 McBride began climbing mountains on the west coast.
 She began with Mount Hood and climbed more than thirty-six more major mountains over her life.
 She joined Mazamas, a mountaineering organization in Portland in 1896.
 She was the group's secretary and historian from 1896 to 1898.
 She met Edward S. Curtis, a photographer and Mazamas member, during a climb he led up Mount Rainier in 1897.
 Edgar McClure died during the descent after losing his footing; he had been gathering information to calculate Rainier's height.
 Curtis respected her independent mountain climbing ability and she assisted him on other climbs.
-The August 26, 1899 issue of Harper's Weekly reported on her trek with the Mazamas in the North Cascades up Sahale Mountain.
+The August 26, 1899, issue of Harper's Weekly reported on her trek with the Mazamas in the North Cascades up Sahale Mountain.

 Career

 Education

-In 1889, after receiving her teaching certificate, McBride taught in Portland, Oregon schools.
+In 1889, after receiving her teaching certificate, McBride taught in Portland, Oregon, schools.
 In 1894, she became the principal of the Ainsworth School, a position she held for 13 years.

 Photography

 McBride moved to Seattle, Washington by 1907 to work in the Curtis Studio.
 She managed the office and worked in the showroom and darkroom.
 In 1909, she operated his booth at the Alaska–Yukon–Pacific Exposition.

 She opened her own studio in 1916 and the following year Edmund Schwinke joined McBride as a partner.
 In 1918, Wayne Albee joined the studio as chief photographer and a partner.
 He was assisted by Soichi Sunami and Frank Kunishige.
 Albee was a source of inspiration for McBride's photography, she was particularly interested in floral fine art works beginning in 1920.
 The studio's images were produced in local publications, including the Town Crier magazine.
 It photographed musicians and dancers at the Cornish School of the Arts.
-McBride's work was "firmly in the Pictorialist school", a "Modernist sharp-focus documentary style" that was prevalent after the 1920s, and became less popular over time.
+McBride's work was "firmly in the Pictorialist school", as opposed to the "Modernist sharp-focus documentary style" that was prevalent after the 1920s, and thus her work became less popular over time.

 She was the only Caucasian and only woman who exhibited at the North American Times Exhibition of Pictorial Photographs in 1921.
 She won honorable mention for three of the floral photographs she exhibited at the Frederick & Nelson Salon.
 In 1922, she exhibited at a Royal Photographic Society of Great Britain competition.
 There were only 154 works selected out of thousands submitted.
 Three floral photographs of twelve accepted by American photographers were taken by McBride.
 McBride exhibited eight photographs in 1922 at the Frederick & Nelson Salon.
 It includes a portrait of Kunishige, other figure studies, landscapes and the floral still-life, Life & Death.
 She exhibited at F&N in 1923 and 1925.
 Her interest in Japanese art is evident in her A Shirley Poppy and Dogwood works.